Due to high demand, PSA submissions must be made AT LEAST 5 weeks before the event is scheduled to take place.

 Federal rules and regulations are strict in nature and violations carry heavy fines.
 The FCC has recently tightened the rules further and has been issuing fines in the tens of thousands of dollars to stations that are not compliant.

 Local policies regarding PSA content and language are designed to promote consistency of sound.
+For that reason, WLRH does not air PSAs that are not recorded and produced at the station.
 Consistency of sound is a critical component of WLRH's overall on air presentation.
 It is important to remember that we are a non-commercial broadcast outlet and we must always take steps to maintain a non-commercial sound.
 WLRH's consistency of sound rules are as important to our operation as FCC guidelines.
 These local guidelines are strict; and while they carry no fines, compliance is required.

 SUBMITTING A PSA